Hitendrasinhdata7/azure-healthcare-analytics-platform/README.md

 ---

-*Built by a Senior Azure Data Engineer to demonstrate production-grade data platform design patterns.*
+*Built by Hitendrasinh — Senior Azure Data Engineer portfolio project.*
 *No real patient data is used.
 All datasets are fully synthetic.*